-Sandra Moore is a current Vanier Scholar, Ph.D.
+Sandra Moore is the Principal of Sandra Moore Consulting.
+She is a current Vanier Scholar, Ph.D.

 Candidate, and independent research and development professional with